KyleFerchen/calculating-variant-allele-frequencies/readme.md

 ### Counting nucleotide occurrences

 Next, the script 'get_nucleotide_counts_for_mt_reads.py' can be run on the filtered bam file to count the occurrences for each base at each position that has coverage from the experiment.
 The result is stored in a shelf file as a dictionary.
-It uses pysam to
+It uses pysam to loop through the bam reads, counting the occurrence for each base at each position.

 ### Calculating allele frequencies